Haematology

 Chief Biomedical Scientist, Manchester University NHS Foundation Trust

-Principal Biomedical Scientist Advanced Practitioner in Morphology, University Hospitals of North Midlands NHS Trust
+Principal Biomedical Scientist, University Hospitals of North Midlands NHS Trust

 Haematology